Os Trigonum | Dancers | Plantarflexion

 Pathophysiology

-Forced or repetitive plantarflexion (as in ballet dancing en pointe or downward kicking) causes compression of the os trigonum or Stieda process between the tibia and calcaneus.
-This causes pain and inflammation.
+Forced or repetitive plantarflexion (as in ballet dancing en pointe or downward kicking) compresses the os trigonum or Stieda process between the posterior tibial plafond and the calcaneus ("nutcracker" mechanism).
+Repetitive loading causes synovitis, capsular thickening, bone marrow edema in the ossicle and, in chronic cases, disruption of the synchondrosis between the os trigonum and talus.

 Clinical Presentation